Workshop visioning the future built environment as part of Climate-KIC Summer School

 18:00 – 19:00 GROUP DYNAMIC Reabsorption process, elaborate about the feedback

 - A Future Scenario (building in 2025) per team about building stock to end up as a coherent framework to develop different kind of solutions regarding new low carbon technologies using prototyping and fabrication techniques.

 - At list two concepts (draft versions) of products, systems, of solutions (Space of Solutions) for 2015 framed in the Case Study.

 Examples of CONCEPTS:

-Create a questionnaire to give to all participants at the end of the event, and give them plenty of opportunity to share their opinions on how well it went.
+Create a questionnaire to give to all participants at the end of the event, and give them plenty of opportunities to share their opinions on how well it went.